kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 Due to file size following files are available separately:

-* :file:`ML deployment/02 Model quantization/quantization_samples.h5` - calibration data (TODO)
+* :file:`quantization_samples.h5.xz` - calibration data (compressed)

 Prepare for deployment :tutorial-machine:`Machine learning workstation`
 -----------------------------------------------------------------------
 #.
 The quantization process requires model weights and a subset (100 to 1000 samples) of the training dataset to calibrate the model.
 To avoid preprocessing the dataset for quantization inside the container, run the following command to prepare the calibration samples and model weights in advance:

-   Open and run the :file:`~/sml-tutorials/ml-deployment/tools/02-quantize/deployment_preparation.ipynb` Jupyter Notebook.
+   Open and run the :file:`~/sml-tutorials/ml-deployment/tools/03-quantize/deployment_preparation.ipynb` Jupyter Notebook.
 At the end you should have two files:

    * :file:`output/03-quantize/quantization_samples.h5` - calibration data
-   * :file:`output/03-quantize/quantization_test_preds.h5` - tests samples
    * :file:`output/03-quantize/state_dict.pt` - model weights

 #.
 Enter the Vitis AI deployment container with the working directory volume mounted: